gavento/sqlmemo/README.md

 - Store only a subset of arguments
 - Transform the arguments or the return value before storage, e.g. to extract only some arguments or their features to be stored in the cache in a more accessible format (JSON)

-The values of the parameters can be:
+The values of each of the parameters can be:
-- True: store the value as is.
+- `True`: store the value as is.
-- False: do not store the value.
+- `False`: do not store the value.
-- Callable: transform the value using the callable before storage.
+- `Callable`: transform the value using the callable before storage.
 The callable is called with exactly the same arguments as the wrapped function for argument transformation, and with the return value (single argument) for the return value transformation.
-- Iterable[str]: store only the values of the arguments with the given names (not applicable for `store_value_json`).
+- `Iterable[str]`: store only the values of the arguments with the given names (not applicable for `store_value_json`).

 The JSON versions of the arguments and return values may be e.g. useful to access the SQL database with a query, e.g. `SELECT * FROM sqlmemo_data WHERE args_json->>'x' = 'value'`.